MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ```
 Disable-ElevatedAccessControl
 ```
-## Project Euclid with privileged access
+## Managed access to Microsoft Graph in Microsoft Azure
-Project Euclid is a service that helps organizations exert a granular level of control over their Office 365 data.
-The Euclid system allows application developers who build solutions to mine data to build useful insights.
+Managed access to Microsoft Graph in Microsoft Azure is a service that helps organizations exert a granular level of control over their Office 365 data.
+This system allows application developers to forge insights with that data.

-Project Euclid uses Office 365 privileged access to assert control over their data through the privileged access maangement approval workflow, allowing scoped access to Office 365 data with admin oversight.
-Requests for data from Project Euclid come in through the integration when apps are installed.
+This system uses Office 365 privileged access to assert control over their data through its approval workflow, allowing scoped access to Office 365 data with admin oversight.
+Requests for data come in when applications are installed and require access to Office 365 data.

-### View requests for Office 365 data from Euclid
+### View request details
-View details of access requests for Office 365 data from the Euclid system.
+View details of the access requests for Office 365 data.

-Run the following command in Exchange Online Powershell to view data requests from the Euclid system:
+Run the following command in Exchange Online Powershell to view data requests:
 ```
 Get-ElevatedAccessRequest
-    –Identity <request id>
+    | where {$_.RequestedAccess -like '*Data Access Request*'}
     | select RequestorUPN, Service, RequestedAccess
     | fl
 ```